Skehana

 Together with nearby Menlough, Skehana is a half-parish within the diocesan parish of Killascobe in the Roman Catholic Archdiocese of Tuam.
-An annual arts festival was held there in the late 1980s and early 1990s.
+The parish church in Skehana was built c.
+1861 and is included on the Record of Protected Structures maintained by Galway County Council.

 The local Gaelic Athletic Association club, Skehana Hurling Club, fields hurling teams at underage and adult Junior A grades.

 The ruins of an Anglo-Norman tower house, Garbally Castle, are located immediately to the west of the local national school.